We love breaking the design and fashion rules! We aren’t scared! Heck, we even wear white after labor day!

 Are you generally afraid of commitment?
 Don’t worry, we get it.
 No judgement here.
-If want don’t want to commit to a full, all-in metal mixing make-over marriage, how about taking things slowly?
+If you don’t want to commit to a full, all-in metal mixing make-over marriage, how about taking things slowly?
 Try easing into the metal mixing game by peppering a space with different metal accessories.
 Try different finishes on mirrors or lights just to make a room pop.
-Mix up pictures, lamps, wall art and other knick-knacks for an easy (not to mention inexpensive!) design cohesion, without the commitment of more permanent pieces.
+Mix up frames, lamps, wall art and other knick-knacks for an easy (not to mention inexpensive!) design cohesion, without the commitment of more permanent pieces.

 2. Think Outside the Kitchen

-When mixing metals first hit the design circuit a couple of years ago, designers were mixing it up in the kitchen.
+When the mixing metals trend first hit the design circuit a couple of years ago, designers were mixing it up in the kitchen.
 Yes, metal mixing with sinks, cabinet hardware, lights and accessories is a creative and layered design technique that blends perfectly in kitchens, and we are 100% for it!
 But don’t be afraid to take the metal mixing concept to other rooms in the house.
 Bathrooms, studies, dining areas, bedrooms and living rooms are fantastic places to mix metals in the design.

 3. Good Things Come in 3’s

 As a general rule of thumb, stick to the 3-metal guide.
 We recommend limiting your metal pairings to three different finishes.
 Choose your favorite metal as your primary focal point then add a layered effect with one opposing metal finish.
 For example, copper with satin nickel, stainless steel with brass and so on.
-Then, for the final touch of pizzaz, add just one more complimentary metal; copper, stainless steel and brass, for example, all blend beautifully.
+Then, for the final touch of pizazz, add just one more complimentary metal; copper, stainless steel and brass, for example, all blend beautifully.

 4. Mono e Mono Matching